Interactive and Batch Jobs

 Finally, your shell prompt will show that you are no longer on the login node, or look something like this:

 Now that we have a job open on a compute node, we can work interactively in the container and test out our code.
-If the container allows it (most do), you can open a shell within the container and access the software that is installed there, run software-specific commands, and test and debug your code before submitting jobs to run in the background.
-This can also be a recommended method to run a shorter job that doesn't need to be submitted to complete in the background.
+If the container allows it (most do), you can open a shell within the container and access the software that is installed there, run software-specific commands, and test and debug your code before submitting jobs to run unsupervised.
+This may also be your preferred method to run a job with a short runtime.

-Before we do that, we will need a directory where our locator results will be stored.
-I'm going to call my locator results directory, locator_out.
+Before we do that, we will need a directory where our Locator results will be stored.
+For this tutorial, make a directory called out

 apptainer shell --cleanenv --bind /gscratch/ locator.sif